 Tibouchina can be propagated from semi-woody cuttings, preferably with rooting hormone.
-The plant is native to Brazil, so cuttings are best held at warm temperatures (around 80˚F) and high humidity.
+The plant is native to Brazil, so cuttings are best held at warm temperatures (around 80 F) and high humidity.
 They do best in a propagation house or covered terrarium-type setting.
-Even then, I still find that Tibouchina cuttings can be difficult to root.
+Even then, you may find that Tibouchina cuttings can be difficult to root.

-Tibouchina naturally grow to small trees, with a loose, open growth habit ranging up to 20 feet.
+Tibouchinas naturally grow to small trees, with a loose, open growth habit ranging up to 20 feet.
 In the home, the first rule of thumb is to keep Tibouchina closely trimmed by pinching off new growth shoots and gently shaping the plant to contain its sprawling growth.
-This will likely slow down its growth and reduce the frequency of repotting .
+This will likely slow down its growth and reduce the frequency of repotting.
 When you do repot, go up one pot size and use fresh soil.

 Tibouchina belongs to a large genus of plants native to the American tropics, with Brazil having the most.
 In general, though, only a few species are found in cultivation, and among them, only one is in wide cultivation.
 This species is T. urvilleana, which goes by several pseudonyms.
 The plant features four-angled stems, and new growth is covered in orange hairs.
 The leaves grow to a maximum of about six inches long, with a silver tint.
 Under ideal conditions, it will bloom all year, but indoors, it's most likely to bloom only in the warmest parts of the year.

-I think there are two reasons Tibouchina isn't more widely used.
+There are likely two potential reasons Tibouchina isn't more widely used.
 First, it does need some trimming to control its growth habit.
-Sprawling Tibouchina are leggy and not especially attractive.
+Sprawling Tibouchina is leggy and not especially attractive.
 Second, they seem to have a fairly narrow margin for error: leaf drop and plant decline are unfortunately common, most often because of watering or temperature issues.

 In ideal circumstances, Tibouchina thrives in a Mediterranean-like climate, with moderate temperatures and water.
 If exposed to cold drafts or strong sunlight, expect the plant to start dropping leaves.
 Tibouchina is not very susceptible to pests.